erkanyeter/demo_blog/packages/get/releases/0.0.1/README.md

 $this->get->request('some_data', true);
 ```

-If the third optional parameter is true, function grabs the original global $_REQUEST variable instead of HMVC's (if hmvc used).
+If the third optional parameter is true, function grabs the original global $_REQUEST variable instead of HVC's (if hvc used).

 ```php
 $this->get->request('some_data', true, $use_global_var = false);